 - Sintra: Since the Moorish occupation, Portuguese kings and nobles have recognized this town's irresistible charm.
-You'll find a denser concentration of beautiful villas and gardens here than you'll find anywhere else in Portugal.
+You'll find a denser concentration of beautiful villas and gardens here than anywhere else in Portugal.
 At least five major palaces and convents are tucked amid the lush vegetation.
-See chapter 6. - Obidos: This town is the most perfectly preserved 13th-century village in central Portugal.
+See chapter 7. - Óbidos: This town is the most perfectly preserved 13th-century village in central Portugal.
 Its historical authenticity is the primary concern of the population of more than 5,000.
 For 600 years, Óbidos was the personal property of Portuguese queens, a symbolic love offering from their adoring husbands. Óbidos has always breathed romance.
-See chapter 8. - Nazaré: This folkloric fishing village in central Portugal produces wonderful handicrafts.
+See chapter 9. - Nazaré: This folkloric fishing village in central Portugal produces wonderful handicrafts.
 The town has a strong sense of traditional culture that's distinctly different from that of nearby communities.
-See chapter 8. - Fátima: In 1913, an apparition of the Virgin Mary appeared to three shepherd children from Fátima, who were called upon to spread a message of the heart of the northern city of Porto lies Vila Nova de Gaia, the headquarters of the port-wine trade since the 1600s.
-From vineyards along the Douro, wine is transported to "lodges" (warehouses), where it is matured, bottled, and eventually shipped around the world.
-More than 25 companies, including such wellknown names as Sandeman, maintain port-wine lodges here.
-Each offers free guided tours, always ending with a tasting of one or two of the house wines.
-The tourist office in Porto will provide you with a map if you'd like to drive along the Douro to see the vineyards.
-See chapter 12.
+See chapter 9. - Fátima: In 1913, an apparition of the Virgin Mary appeared to three shepherd children from Fátima, who were called upon to spread a message of

-peace.
+- peace.
 Their story was at first discounted and then embraced by a church hierarchy under assault by the ravages of World War I. Later, 70,000 people who were assembled on the site claimed to witness miracles.
 Today Fátima is the most-visited pilgrimage site in Iberia, home to dozens of imposing churches and monuments.
-See chapter 8.

-- Evora: This is one of the country's most perfectly preserved architectural gems.
+See chapter 9. - Évora: This is one of the country's most perfectly preserved architectural gems.
 A well-preserved ancient Roman temple rises across the street from convents and monasteries that flourished when the kings of Portugal used this town as their capital in the 12th century.
 These buildings combine with remnants of the Moorish occupation to form one of the most alluring, if not largest, architectural medleys in Europe.
-See chapter 10. - Tomar: Beginning in the 12th century, the Knights Templar and later the Knights of Christ (two warlike and semi-monastic sects) designated Tomar as their Portuguese headquarters.
-They lavished the town with adornments over the centuries until it looked, as it does today, like a living monument to the architecture of medieval Portugal.
-See chapter 10.
+See chapter 11. - Tomar: Beginning in the 12th century, the Knights Templar and later the Knights of Christ (two warlike and semimonastic sects) designated Tomar as their Portuguese headquarters.
+They lavished the town with adornments over the centuries until it looked, as it does today, like a living monument to

-- Coimbra: The country's academic center, this town boasts a university with roots in the Middle Ages, a rich historic core, and a tradition of troubadour-style singing that's one of the most vital in Iberia.
-See chapter 11. - Porto: The second city of Portugal, Porto has rich associations with the port-wine trade.
+- the architecture of medieval Portugal.
+See chapter 11. - Coimbra: The country's academic center, this town boasts a university with roots in the Middle Ages, a rich historic core, and a tradition of troubadourstyle singing that's one of the most vital in Iberia.
+See chapter 12. - Porto: The second city of Portugal, Porto has rich associations with the port-wine trade.
 Entrepreneurs who returned home after making their fortunes in Brazil built some of the town's most imposing villas here in the late 19th century.
-But as Portugal's economic center, Porto has also moved into the 21st century with new office buildings, modern apartment complexes, fashionable shops and restaurants in its commercial heart, and such stunning developments as the Fundação de Serralves, a National Museum of Modern Art, set in a 44-acre park in the western part of the city.
-See chapter 12. - Guimarães: The birthplace of the country's first king, Afonso Henríques, and the core from which the country expanded, Guimarães is the cradle of Portugal.
+But as Portugal's economic center, Porto has also moved into the 21st century, with new office buildings, modern apartment complexes, fashionable shops and restaurants in its commercial heart, and such stunning developments as the Fundação Serralves, a National Museum of Modern Art, set in a 44-acre park in the western part of the city.
+See chapter 13. - Guimarães: The birthplace of the country's first king, Afonso Henríques, and the core from which the country expanded, Guimarães is the cradle of Portugal.
 Its medieval section is one of the most authentic anywhere.
-The town was also the birthplace of Gil Vicente (1470?-1536?), a playwright referred to as the Shakespeare of Portugal.
-See chapter 13. - Viana do Castelo: This northern town with strong folkloric traditions is noted for pottery, women's regional dresses, abundant rainfall, and a
+The town was also the birthplace of Gil Vicente (1465-1537), a playwright referred to as the Shakespeare of Portugal.
+See chapter 14. - Viana do Castelo: This northern town with strong folkloric traditions is noted for pottery, women's regional dresses, abundant rainfall, and a collection of